 Transparent

-When enabled, this property triggers the Modal component will appear over a transparent background.
+When enabled, this property triggers the Modal component will appear have a transparent background.

 PropertyDescription